Memphis Medical Malpractice Attorneys Protecting the Rights of Those Injured by Preventable Medical Errors

-The United States can be understandably proud of its healthcare system, the best in the world.
-Medical professionals, from nurses to surgeons, save many lives each year, and our hospitals are equipped with the finest equipment known on the planet.
+The United States understandably has reason to be proud of its healthcare system, which is the best in the world.
+Our medical professionals, from nurses to surgeons, are some of the best trained, and our hospitals are equipped with the finest equipment available.

-Here are the top reasons Tennessee medical malpractice negligence lawsuits are filed:
+Here are the top five reasons Tennessee medical malpractice and negligence lawsuits are filed:

-- A patient is injured in a way that could not happen if correct procedures were followed.
+- A patient is injured in a way that could not have happened if correct procedures had been followed.
 For instance, tools and sponges have been left inside a person after surgery.

 - A patient is harmed during a procedure that required “informed consent.”
 In other words, the patient wasn’t asked, was not informed properly of the risks, or was not capable of making an informed decision because of age or mental condition.

 - A doctor provides a substandard or unaccepted treatment.
 Examples include prescribing the wrong medication or trying out a treatment that has not been tested.

 - Safety procedures are not followed.
 Every medical facility and healthcare provider operates under specific safety guidelines.
 When one of these guidelines is ignored and a patient is harmed, negligence may be proved.